Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 Although your dentist will ensure all precautions are undertaken to perform the X-ray, it’ll be done if necessary.

-Most dentists also skip x-rays if they have a pregnant woman on the chair.
+Most dentists skip X-rays if a pregnant woman is on the chair.
 But if an X-ray is necessary, they’ll ask you to wear a lead apron to protect the baby against exposure.

 Mothers are also skeptical about taking medicines during this time because they don’t want to harm the baby.

-As scary as it might be, the dentist isn’t your enemy and is there to help you suggest better medications to heal faster from the tooth extraction.
+As scary as it might be, the dentist isn’t your enemy and will help you suggest better medications to heal faster from the tooth extraction.

-Acetaminophen (Tylenol) is a good pain reliever and is approved for use for pregnant mothers during any time of the pregnancy.
+Acetaminophen (Tylenol) is a good pain reliever approved for use by pregnant mothers during pregnancy.
 But only if medically recommended.
-Don’t take it for personal use.
+Please don’t take it for personal use.

 Tips for preventing dental issues